christianvieux/controlled-forms-in-react-lab/README.md

    npm run dev
    ```

-4. Open your browser and go to `http://localhost:5173 or check terminal`.
+4. Open your browser and go to `http://localhost:5173` or check terminal if the url doesn't work.